hassanShakur/accessibility-toolkit/README.md

 npm install
 ```

-Also install python dependencies in the same folder:
+Also, install python dependencies in the same folder:

 ```sh
 pip install -r requirements.txt
 ```

-In a separate terminal, change directory into the `client` folder and install the dependencies:
+In a separate terminal, change the directory into the `client` folder and install the dependencies:

 **Terminal 2**